daomeow/nextjs-blog/README.md

 <a name="description"></a>
 ## Description
- - This blog application was built in about a day with Next.js that utilizes two dynamic routes, the ability to toggle between light and dark mode and includes end-to-end testing.
-Users have the ability to read recent blog posts and to learn a little more about my family!
+ - This blog application was built in about a day and a half with Next.js and utilizes two dynamic routes, the ability to toggle between light and dark mode and includes end-to-end testing.
+Users have the ability to read blog posts about Next.js and to learn a little more about my family!
  - [Click here](https://nextjs-blog-roan-seven.vercel.app/) to deploy the application

 <img src="https://media.giphy.com/media/Gudz8o4uE5gnsh5xNK/giphy-downsized.gif" width="600">